mattb-sec/UserMgmt/index.md

   <img width="770" height="650" src="assets/fig8.png">
 </p>

-## Compiling the Dirt Cow Program and Escalating Privileges
+## Compiling the Dirty Cow Program and Escalating Privileges

 As the invader, my target has become clear, and I am ready to execute the Dirty Cow exploit.
 First, however, I must compile my program using GCC.
 To do so, I will need to use the command “gcc -pthread dirtyc0w.c -o dirtyc0w”.
 In doing so, I compile the Dirty Cow program written in C into an executable file named “dirtyc0w”.
 The figure below shows this process: